ahmadisyraf/node-with-hono-example/README.md

 To run this project, you will need to add the following environment variables to your .env file

 All off them follow environment in ``docker-compose.yml``

+for `STRIPE_SECRET_KEY` please generate your own key on stripe dashboard

 ```
 DATABASE_URL="postgresql://postgres:password@localhost:5432/mydb?schema=public"